Becksteinlab/imdreader/docs/source/protocol_proposed.rst

 Packet order
 ------------

-Data packets are always sent in this order, if present.
+Data packets are always sent in this order for each frame, if present.

 1. IMD_TIME
 2. IMD_ENERGIES